usvi/bitlbee-whatsapp-nt/README.md

 encryption keys which can be transferred to the plugin resource directory.
 Or via irc AUTH?
 Need to think a bit.

+Build system should be more or less the same as with bitlbee-facebook, right?
+I have never used anything like this before, only pure makefiles.